DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/BaseWidget.md

 ---
 ---
 ##### shortDescription
-This section describes options and methods that are common to all widgets.
+This section describes options and methods that are common to all UI components.

 ---